heshida01/MRMD2.0/README.md

  ` pip3 install -r requirements.txt`
   Then unzip pymrmr.zip and go to the unzipped folder：
  ` python3 setup.py install  `
-  If there is a problem with windows, you can refer to the above linux。
+  If there is a problem with windows, you can refer to the above linux.
-  ---

  #### usage:

  `python3  mrmd2.0.py  -i input.csv -s start_index -e end_index -l Step_length  -o metrics.csv  -c Dimensionalized_dataset.csv.csv`